Elias Acevedo, 49, was charged with 297 counts, including rape and murder

 The plea recommendation was accepted by a Cuyahoga Common Pleas judge, a written statement from McGinty’s office said.
 Acevedo received two consecutive sentences of 20 years to life and 405 years for the rape and other charges.

-In October, the FBI's Violent Crime Task Force -- which was looking into other suspected abductions in Cleveland after Castro was arrested -- linked Acevedo to the slaying of Christina Adkins, who disappeared in 1995 at age 18.
+Last week, the FBI’s Violent Crime Task Force linked Acevedo to the murder of Christina Adkins, who disappeared in 1995 at age 18, McGinty said.

-Remains believed to be those of Adkins were found in October in a utility vault near the intersection of interstates 71, 90 and 490, authorities said.
+Remains believed to be those of Adkins were found this month in a utility vault near the intersection of interstates 71, 90 and 490, the prosecutor said.
+As a result of the finding, the grand jury indicted Acevedo on murder charges in that case, too.

-Acevedo was indicted earlier this year in the 1993 rape, which occurred near where Pamela Pemberton's body was found the next year.
+Acevedo was indicted earlier this year in a 1993 rape, which occurred near where Pemberton’s body was found the next year, McGinty said.

 As part of Monday’s plea, Acevedo admitted to strangling the 30-year-old woman on October, 24, 1994, and leaving her body in a vacant lot.